shivannis/xandr-docs-public/xandr-docs/mobile-sdk/ios-sdk-release-notes.md

 ### New features (4.8)

 - MS-3083: Native for Banner Ad View.
-- MS-3115: Function to set external user id in the SDK for user syncing.
+- MS-3115: Function to set external user ID in the SDK for user syncing.
 - MS-3279: Expose click through URL for banner, native, interstitial & video.

 ### Bug fixes (4.8)